-How to reset preferences as well as a step-by-step checklist strategy of what to do when your InDesign app crashes or your document becomes corrupted.
-What do you do when InDesign 2021 (and past versions) is crashing?
+This article is about how to reset preferences as well as a step-by-step checklist strategy of what to do when your InDesign app crashes or your document becomes corrupted.
+What do you do when InDesign 2023 (and past versions) is crashing?
 Here is a checklist of ideas:

 Isolate the source problem

-Is the problem the InDesign application, or something wrong with your file?
+Is the problem the InDesign application, or something wrong with your file, or something wrong with your computer OS?
 InDesign won’t start, or file won’t open, or file opens and crashes, or crashes on same page?

 Do you have enough RAM?

-You need at least 16GB of RAM to run effectively.
+You need at least 16GB of RAM to run InDesign effectively.

 Restart your computer

 Quit InDesign, restart your computer, and try to start it again, with no other programs running.

 If you can, move/copy the InDesign document and linked graphics to open on a different computer.
 If it works ok, that might indicate that the computer or its operating system or its application has a problem.
 A variation on this idea is to try to open the document in a different username login.
 This could indicate if you have a corrupt user cache.